GSA-TTS/10x-data-exchange/README.md

 You will need to run three servers:

 1. Login's [identity-idp](https://github.com/18F/identity-idp) project at [localhost:3000](http://localhost:3000/).
 Use these [local development instructions](https://github.com/18F/identity-idp/blob/main/docs/local-development.md).
 2. The app in this repo's `a-saml` directory at [localhost:4567](http://localhost:4567/)
 3. The app in this repo's `b-oidc` directory at [localhost:9292](http://localhost:9292/)

-All three are started with:
+All three are started (from their respective root folders) with:

-  * `make setup` the first time you run each, or after changes
+- `make setup` the first time you run each, or after changes
-  * `make run`
+- `make run`

 Visit [Agency A's internal page](http://localhost:4567/internal/) to run the experiment